 Can you speak a little about your background in dance and philosophy?

-“Well I completed a PhD in Theater and Performance Studies at Australia University in New South Wales, and my relationship with dance developed out of my interest in theater.
-Working with Aaron Manning at Senselab in Montreal, cemented my interests, which later flourished in both theater and interdisciplinary research.
+“Well I completed a PhD in Theater and Performance Studies at the University of New South Wales in Australia, and my relationship with dance developed out of my interest in theater.
+Working with Erin Manning at Senselab in Montreal, cemented my interests, which later flourished in both theater and interdisciplinary research.
 It’s really the community at CPR that got me into dance; I entered through philosophy of performance more broadly and later narrowed into the realm of philosophy of dance.”

 What exactly is performance philosophy?

 “Performance philosophy foregrounds the way that performance is already something that thinks.
 They aren’t separate things but intercept and interrelate with each other.
 Performance is a mode of knowledge production in and of itself.
 You don’t need to superimpose a philosophical prism.
 Because of this, our group has a wide appeal: philosophers, dancers, bankers, baristas.

 The performance philosophy network has its origins in the University of Surrey through Laura Cull, who spearheaded the international network, which plugged into her initiative.
 One thing that’s really special about our reading group and others like it around the world is that despite its roots in the world of academia, it has the potential to distance itself enough from these roots to appeal to the general population and generate community interest.

 How did you get acquainted with CPR, and can you speak more about that connection?

 “I was familiar with CPR because it is a central lab environment for all things performance-based in the city.
 It was co-founded by two important choreographers, Jonah Bokaer and John Jasperse, in 2008, and I always felt at home there.
 When a position opened up, I applied, feeling like it was the right fit, and it was.
 I especially love the community-oriented atmosphere and the support the center provides for affordable conditions for artists to investigate.”